mysokolsky/Go_Day03-1/README.md

 <h2 id="chapter-viii" >Chapter VIII</h2>
 <h3 id="ex04">Exercise 04: JWT</h3>

-So, the last (but not least) thing that we have to do is to provide some simple form of authentication.
-Currently the one of the most popular ways of implementing that for an API is by using [JWT](https://jwt.io/introduction/).
-Luckily, Go has a pretty good set of tooling to deal with it.
+So the last (but not least) thing we need to do is to provide a simple form of authentication.
+Currently, one of the most popular ways to implement this for an API is to use [JWT](https://jwt.io/introduction/).
+Fortunately, Go has a pretty good set of tools to deal with this.

-First, you have to implement an API endpoint http://127.0.0.1:8888/api/get_token which sole purpose will be to generate a token and return it, like this (this is an example, your token will likely be different):
+First, you need to implement an API endpoint http://127.0.0.1:8888/api/get_token whose sole purpose will be to generate a token and return it like this (this is an example, your token will likely be different):

 ```
 {